costajob/app-servers/README.md

 ```

 ##### Considerations
 Haskell uses green threads and evented-io to grant concurrency and non-blocking calls.
-Many functional langugage purists assert that immutability is the only way to do concurrency the right way (i beg to differe here).
+Functional language purists assert that immutability is the only way to do concurrency the right way.
-I'm expeting better performance from snap: it's on par with Sinatra and Tornado, but far away forom the other compiled langugages and Node.
+Indeed i was expecting better performance from Snap: it's on par with Sinatra and Tornado, but far away from Roda and Node and an order of magnitude slower than other compiled languages.

 ### Node Cluster
 I used Node cluster library to spawn one process per CPU.